iAnafem/dota2_analysis/README.md

 │   README.md
 ```
 3. Run jupyter notebook, open main.ipynb notebook and run the whole notebook.
-You need to install jupyter, if you don't have the one: https://jupyter.org/install
+You need to install jupyter, if you don't have it: https://jupyter.org/install
 Also, please install pandas library.

 Have I nice day!